pymupdf/PyMuPDF/docs/faq.rst

 Cause
 ^^^^^^
 1. The single characters are redable as such (no "<?>" symbols), but the sequence in which the text is **coded in the file** deviates from the reading order.
 The motivation behind may be technical or protection of data against unwanted copies.
-2. Many "<?>" symbols occur indicating MuPDF could not interpret these characters.
-The PDF creator may haved used a font that displays readable text, but obfuscates the unicode character that leads to the readable symbol (glyph).
+2. Many "<?>" symbols occur, indicating MuPDF could not interpret these characters.
+The font may indeed be unsupported by MuPDF, or the PDF creator may haved used a font that displays readable text, but on purpose obfuscates the originating corresponding unicode character.

 Solution
 ^^^^^^^^